bruno185/Make-index-for-Apple-II-crossword-solver/readme.md

 https://github.com/bruno185/Apple-II-crossword-solver

 ## Use
-Launch program
+Launch program.

-Clic firt button to generate a WORDS file (16 chars for each word).
+Clic first button to generate a WORDS file (16 chars for each word).

 Clic second button to create indexes.
 It can take some minutes.
 The progam might seem crashed, but it is not.
 Just wait.

 Then copy file to a ProDOS disk image (32 Mb) with CiderPress or AppleCommander.